- LastPass for Android

 Upon logging in, you will be able to view your saved LastPass sites and Secure Notes, organized according to their Groups, in a searchable interface:

 The Edit Menu for a site looks very similar to the Edit menu you see on the full browser extension.
-You can change the name of the entry, Group, URL, username, password, designate it a as a Favorite, add a Master Password reprompt, or Never AutoFill:
+You can change the name of the entry, the folder it is under, URL, Username, Password, Edit Form Fields, designate it a as a Favorite, add a Master Password reprompt, or Never AutoFill:

-Tapping the ‘Menu’ button on your Android device while viewing the Vault gives you access to the following menu options:
+Tapping the ‘Menu’ button on the top right of your vault (three vertical squares) gives you access to the following menu options:

 - Add Site: Allows you to manually save login data for a site

-- Add Note: Enter and store sensitive data in a Secure Note
+- Add Secure Note: Enter and store sensitive data in a Secure Note

 - Add Form Fill: Add a Form Fill Profile